Lochex/TodoApp/README.md

 # TodoApp

-A simple todo app for small teams
+A simple todo app for small teams updated